 Antimicrobials are a shared resource endangered by the rise of bacterial resistance.

-The Nebraska Antimicrobial Stewardship Assessment and Promotion Program (ASAP) is supported by the Nebraska Department of Health and Human Services, Healthcare-Associated Infection Team through a CDC grant.
+The Nebraska Antimicrobial Stewardship Assessment and Promotion Program (ASAP) is supported by the Nebraska Department of Health and Human Services, Healthcare-Associated Infection/Antimicrobial Resistance Team through a CDC grant.
 It is closely affiliated with the nationally recognized Antimicrobial Stewardship Program at Nebraska Medicine.
-The ASAP program employs a full-time ID trained pharmacist, ID trained medical directors plus infection control and research trained nurses, all with extensive experience in establishing and running successful stewardship programs.
+The ASAP program employs an ID-trained pharmacist, ID-trained medical directors plus infection control trained nurses, all with extensive experience in establishing and running successful stewardship programs.

 The goal of ASAP is to promote the effective use of antimicrobials and improve patient outcomes throughout the state of Nebraska by collaborating with local clinicians, pharmacists, infection preventionists and other health care workers to establish effective antimicrobial stewardship programs.
 Facilities partnering with ASAP will receive assistance in establishing such a program through a joint partnership where ASAP will assess local antimicrobial stewardship efforts and work with your facility teams to implement a program that meets CMS standards.
 We will utilize the CDC Core Elements for program development and target improvements in antimicrobial prescribing and a reduction in infections secondary to antimicrobial resistant pathogens, with a specific focus on decreasing C. difficile infections.